frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 My Kyria uses all 6 columns on each hand.
 However, the lower inner column keys are absent.
 There are three thumb keys on each side.
 The left side has an OLED.

 Either side can take an encoder.
 The screenshots and description below mostly assume it is on the left, but a right-side encoder works, and would usually be used with the "opposite" layer (EDIT instead of SYMS, SNAP instead of FUNC).
-In practice, I find that I mostly use the encoder for adjusting keyboard lighting, as for most functions it's quicker to just use keys; I could certainly live without it.
+In practice, I find that I mostly use the encoder for adjusting keyboard lighting, as for most functions it's quicker to just use keys.

 ### Features

 See [common code](../common/README.md).

-#### Platform-independent shortcuts

-A set of shortcuts which can be switched at run-time for macOS, Windows, or Linux. macOS shortcuts are pretty stable, Windows and Linux still need work.
-For more info, see `os_shortcuts.h/c` and `os_shortcut_defs.h`.

-#### Comborolls

-I have a userspace implementation of combos called "[comboroll](docs/comborolls.md)" to avoid timing issues with QMK's overlapping combos.
-The doc is out of date for the current key layout, but see `combo_defs.h` for combo definitions and `comboroll.h/c` for the implementation.

-#### Custom shift keys

-I generalized the notion of having a non-standard character output on shift so that any unshifted/shifted pair can be defined with a macro.
-See `shift_defs.h` for definitions and `process.c` for the implementation.

-#### Custom edit modifiers

-This is platform independent shortcuts taken to the max.
-I can never reliably remember which modifiers do what to the arrow keys on which platform so I've defined a set of custom modifiers.
-See the EDIT layer below and `custom_edit.h/c` for the implementation.

-#### Custom layer switching

-Layer switching is done with custom code, so that a. shifted and custom keys can be emitted on the tap and b. so that the layer activates immediately for faster access to the keys in the layer.
-See `layer_tap_toggle.c/h`.

 ## Alpha layer